JGuan-lab/scTsI/README.md

     data_sc <- as.matrix(readRDS('data_sc.rds'))
     data_bulk <- as.matrix(readRDS('data_bulk.rds'))
 ### 3.2 Run scTsI
-threshold represents the threshold for high expression genes. k1 and k2 represent the number of neighbor cells and neighbor genes in the first step, respectively.
+Threshold represents the threshold of high expression genes (the expression values greater than which would be unchanged by scTsI). k1 and k2 represent the number of neighbor cells and neighbor genes in the first stage, respectively.

-scTsI selects the result of the first λ of glmnet by default.
-The better results can be obtained by calculating other λ results, adjusting the number of λ, or changing the range of λ.

     # run demo.R
     # The annotations for the two-stage algorithm are in scTsI.R